+The AASB generally agrees with the Committee's proposals in DI/2015/1.
 The AASB's responses to the specific matters for comment in DI/2015/1 are included in the Appendix to this letter.

 If you have queries regarding any matters in this submission, please contact David Ji (dji@aasb.gov.au).